 The Music Theatre Program bring professional-quality productions to the community.
 Students develop practical experience in all aspects of production including those on stage and behind the scenes, gain knowledge through presentations conducted by guests from the theatre community, participate in trips to live professional musical theatre productions, acquire positive teamwork and leadership skills and share in the excitement of the opening night of their production.

 Musical Theatre Program is offered at:

 CHAP offers an alternative education program setting for students who require additional support in obtaining credits toward graduation.
-Students must be registered at CHSS and must be referred through the Student Success Team.
-CHAP is located within Centre Hastings Secondary School.
+Students must be registered at CHS and must be referred through the Student Success Team.
+CHAP is located within Central Hastings School.

 The Construction SHSM enables students to build a foundation of sector-focused knowledge and skills before entering apprenticeship training, college, university, or an entry-level position in the workplace.

 Construction Specialist High Skills Major (SHSM) is offered at: